ali11online/Final-project/README.md

 #include <SoftwareSerial.h> // Decleration for Tx and Rx
 SoftwareSerial BT(2, 3); //TX, RX respetively

-                  //these are the variables connected to the Arduino board int enable1= 10;
+int enable1= 10;
 int in_put1 = 9;
 int  in_put2 = 8;